Advertiser Disclosure

 How To Submit a Request

 Complete an online customer service form to request a status match with Hawaiian Airlines.
-Attach a copy of your elite membership card, and your flight history with your current airline, plus include any upcoming Hawaiian Airlines reservation information.
+Attach a copy of your elite membership card and flight history with your current airline, and include any upcoming Hawaiian Airlines reservation information.

 According to reports from StatusMatcher, those who have been approved in the past have stated that they included their history of flying routes on their current airline that matched those operated by Hawaiian Airlines.